Todd Millstein

 Todd Millstein is an American computer scientist.
 He is Professor of Computer Science and Chair of the Department at the UCLA Henry Samueli School of Engineering and Applied Science.

 Millstein grew up in suburban Maryland, outside of Washington D.C.
 Millstein received his A.B from Brown University in 1996, where he was advised by Paris Kanellakis and Pascal Van Hentenryck.
-He attended the University of Washington for graduate studies, graduating with an M.Sc. and Ph.D in 2003.
+He attended the University of Washington for graduate studies, graduating with an M.Sc. and PhD in 2003.
 At UW, he was advised by Craig Chambers.